Discrimination in Schools Solicitors

 - Sexual Orientation

-Raising a concern about discrimination can be scary, especially as it can be hard to know whether you have a case and if it will be taken seriously.
-Getting expert advice can give you more confidence about your legal rights and improve your chances of being taken seriously.
+Raising a concern about discrimination can be scary, especially as it can be hard to know whether you have a case, what can be done and whether it will be taken seriously.
+Getting expert advice from solicitors who specialise in education law can give you confidence about your legal rights and improve your chances of challenging discrimination.

-At IBB Law, our team of education law specialists assist parents and children facing discrimination at school by providing:
+At IBB Law, our team of education law specialists assist parents and children facing discrimination at school or university by providing:

 - Expert guidance on whether you have a case